 - Where a child or adult at risk is involved, either directly or indirectly, the Safeguarding Policy will be adhered to.

-- Where it is alleged that a member has not followed the TSYP Code of Ethics, sanctions can include the removal of the member from the organisation, suspension of membership, retraining or such other sanction as is deemed appropriate in the circumstances.
+- Where it is alleged that a practitioner or teacher has not followed the TSYP Code of Ethics, sanctions can include the removal of the individual from the organisation, suspension of membership, retraining or such other sanction as is deemed appropriate in the circumstances.

-- Where the complaint results in the sanction or removal of the member from TSYP, appeal can be made by the member to the Executive Committee within 20 working days of the result of the initial complaint.
+- Where the complaint results in the sanction or removal from TSYP, appeal can be made to the Board of Directors within 20 working days of the result of the initial complaint.

-- The appeal will be investigated by three members of the Executive Committee or senior advisors who have not been involved in the complaint.
-Any decision will be notified to the complainant and member in writing within 20 working days of receipt of the appeal.
+- The appeal will be investigated by three Directors or Advisors who have not been involved in the complaint.
+Any decision will be notified to the complainant in writing within 20 working days of receipt of the appeal.
 The decision will be final.

 2. Students on TSYP courses

-- Where a student on a course run or verified by TSYP is unhappy with an aspect of the course, they should in the first instance speak with the Course Director, who will try to resolve the issue as quickly and straightforwardly as possible.
+- Where a student on a course run or verified by TSYP is unhappy with an aspect of the course, they should in the first instance speak with the Lead Tutor , who will try to resolve the issue as quickly and straightforwardly as possible.
 If they are satisfied with the outcome there should be no need for further action.

-- A note of any informal concern raised will be kept by the Course Director in order to ensure that the organisation learns from issues raised.
+- A note of any informal concern raised will be kept by the Lead Tutor in order to ensure that the organisation learns from issues raised.
 He or she will also notify the IQA for the course within five working days.

 - Where an informal approach does not resolve the individual’s concerns they will be asked to follow the complaints procedure as set out below.

-- Where an informal approach does not resolve a student’s concerns, they may make a formal complaint by putting their concerns in writing, either by letter or by email and sending it to the Course Director.
+- Where an informal approach does not resolve a student’s concerns, they may make a formal complaint by putting their concerns in writing, either by letter or by email and sending it to the Lead Tutor.

-- Where a complaint implicates the Course Director, the matter should be referred to the Chair of TSYP who will then undertake all duties associated with the complaint in the place of the Course Director.
+- Where a complaint implicates the Lead Tutor , the matter should be referred to the Vice-Chair of TSYP who will then undertake the investigation associated with the complaint in the place of the Lead Tutor .

 - Any complaint should be received within three months of the incident referred to.
-This will be formally acknowledged in writing within two working days of receipt and will give the name and contact details of the person (the lead) who will investigate the matter.
+This will be formally acknowledged in writing within two working days of receipt and will give the name and contact details of the person (the lead investigator ) who will investigate the matter.

 - The person raising a concern will also be asked if they wish to discuss the matter in person and be invited to have a friend accompany them should they so wish.